wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     (6) The obligation imposed by subclause (5) is in addition to the local authority's obligations under [section 35][78] (records).

-    Schedule 1 clause 5(1): replaced for certain purposes, on 4 September 2013, by [section 83][2017] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Schedule 1 clause 5(1): replaced, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 83][2017] of the Resource Management Amendment Act 2013 (2013 No 63).

     Schedule 1 clause 5(1A): inserted, on 7 July 1993, by [section 211(1)][2018] of the Resource Management Amendment Act 1993 (1993 No 65).